 Students at NSCC are in full control of confidential information related to their disability.
-Once approved for accommodations, it is up to students to share with professors their Faculty Letters which list approved accommodations.
-If you choose not to activate your accommodations or if you fail to distribute your Faculty Letters to your professors, no one will be notified of your accommodations.
+Once approved for accommodations, it is up to students activate their accommodation in order to share with professors their Faculty Letters, which list approved accommodations.
+If you choose not to activate your accommodations, no one will be notified of your accommodations.